 On the penultimate day, spend it however you wish from languid to active, the resort caters to all levels of activity.
-Have mother and daughter spa treatments and a father and son fishing trip.
 Each lunch in a pod suspended in a tree where the waiter will arrive with the food by zipline.
 Take to the seas for sea kayaking, windsurfing, water skiing, and snorkeling, then head to the jungles for gardening classes, mountain biking and astronomy.
 Close out your unforgettable family trip with a classic movie under the stays in an open- air jungle-enshrouded auditorium.

 After a final breakfast on the tropical island, return to Bangkok to catch your onward flight home.